SnigdhadebRoyChowdhury/learningDBT/README.md

 *After*:
 ![alt text](images/fct_reviews_after.png)

-*Please note that the count in your case can be different based the dataset that you used*
+*Please note that the count in your case can be different based on the dataset that you used*